OfficeDev/microsoft-teams-apps-staffcheckins/README.md

 When you're ready to try out Staff Check-ins app, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-staffcheckins/wiki/Deployment-guide).

+#### Known issue:
+The app is currently not supported on mobile devices.
+We are actively working on fixing the issue and will update the repo as soon as it is available

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a